yannicksprenger/react-cards/README.md

 * Header - A heading that displays application title

-* Movies - The primary (root) component that manages state for Movies and all underlying components.
-It is also responsible for connecting to _MovieService_ to retrieve movie data
+* Cards - The primary (root) component that manages state for Cards and all underlying components.
+It is also responsible for connecting to _MovieService_ to retrieve card data

-* MovieList - Groups a collection of movies
+* List - Groups a collection of cards

-* MovieCard - Represents a single instance of a movie
+* Card - Represents a single instance of a card

-* StarRating - Indicates average rating of a movie as a list of 5 stars
+* StarRating - Indicates average rating of a card as a list of 5 stars

 Component Diagram
 ![Component Diagram](https://user-images.githubusercontent.com/33935506/34461060-3526427a-ee29-11e7-8e1c-03f91507c184.png)

-The following services are used to obtain movie data:
+The following services are used to obtain card data:

-* MovieService - A wrapper that retrieves data from a json file containing a list of movies
+* MovieService - A wrapper that retrieves data from a json file containing a list of cards

 Service Diagram
 ![Service Diagram](https://user-images.githubusercontent.com/33935506/34461059-34f6e87c-ee29-11e7-9678-848e3e3ffee9.png)